polkadot-developers/polkadot-docs/infrastructure/validators/build-a-community.md

 ### Robust Communication

-The relationship between Validators and Nominators is one built on trust, and as such, having direct lines of communication with Nominators is a great way to build and reinforce that trust.
+The relationship between validators and nominators is one built on trust, and as such, having direct lines of communication with Nominators is a great way to build and reinforce that trust.
 This could mean setting up dedicated Telegram / Matrix / Discord channels or hosting a reoccurring call where anyone can join.
 Creating inclusive environments with direct connections between parties is going